 2017 Thirty-Second Annual Jerome Prince Memorial Evidence Competition

 The Brooklyn Law School Moot Court Honor Society would like to announce the Thirty-Second Annual Dean Jerome Prince Memorial Evidence Competition.
 Preliminary rounds will begin Thursday, March 30, 2017, and the Competition will conclude with the final round on Saturday, April 1, 2017.
-Registration materials for the 2017 Competition can be found here and the Competition Rules can be found here.
-Please check back periodically for other information.
+The full 2017 Problem can be found here and the Competition Rules can be found here.

 2016 Prince Competition Results

 The Honorable Milan D. Smith, the Honorable Randall T. Eng, and the Honorable Steven M. Gold, presided over the final round of the Competition, where Stetson University College of Law came in first place.
 The award for Best Brief went to Stetson University College of Law.